Nolan Gerard Funk

-Nolan Gerard Funk (born July 28, 1986) is a Canadian actor and singer, known for portraying Hunter Clarington in the musical comedy-drama television series Glee, Collin Jennings in the comedy-drama television series Awkward, FBI agent Van White in The Flight Attendant "Angel Eyes" in the drama series Counterpart and Conrad Birdie in the 2009 Broadway revival of the musical Bye Bye Birdie.
+Nolan Gerard Funk (born July 28, 1986) is a Canadian actor and singer, known for portraying Hunter Clarington in the musical comedy-drama television series Glee, Collin Jennings in the comedy-drama television series Awkward, FBI agent Van White in The Flight Attendant, Angel Eyes in the drama series Counterpart and Conrad Birdie in the 2009 Broadway revival of the musical Bye Bye Birdie.

 Life and career

 Funk was born in Vancouver, British Columbia.
 He is also a German citizen.
-He competed nationally in gymnastics until he was 13 and competed as a national diver.
+He competed nationally in gymnastics until he was 12 and competed as a national diver.

 In 2001, his first role came when he played a boy named Ryan in the Seven Days episode "The Brink".
-In 2002, he starred in the short film Moon in the Afternoon as Alexander and appeared in the Taken episode "High Hope" as Young Eric Crawford, produced by Spielberg.
+In 2002, he starred in the short film Moon in the Afternoon as Alexander and appeared in the Taken episode "High Hope" as Young Eric Crawford, produced by Steven Spielberg.

 In 2003, he appeared in Marvel live-action film X2 as a captured X-Kid.
 From 2004 to 2006, he guest-starred in Renegadepress.com playing Ben Lalonde.
 In 2005, he appeared as Zack Greenfield in the Smallville episode "Krypto".
-In 2006, he played Josh in Hollow Man 2", appeared in the biographical film A Girl Like Me: The Gwen Araujo Story directed by Oscar Nominee Angnieszka Holland playing Michael Imagidson.
+In 2006, he played Josh in Hollow Man 2, appeared in the biographical film A Girl Like Me: The Gwen Araujo Story directed by Oscar Nominee Angnieszka Holland, playing Michael Imagidson.

 In 2007, he starred in My Name Is Sarah opposite Jennifer Beals and had a recurring role in The CW series Aliens in America as a student named Todd Palladino.
 In 2008, he appeared in Miranda Cosgrove's music video for "Stay My Baby" as her love interest, appeared in Deadgirl as Dwyer which opened at TIFF.

 He received his first break when he was cast opposite Tammin Sursok in the starring role of the Columbia Records/Nickelodeon movie Spectacular!
 On January 12, 2009, he had his first live concert performance at a Hard Rock Cafe in New York City.

-He appeared in Lie To Me’s episode Pilot playing a boy named Dan, he appeared in Castle’s episode Hedge Fund Homeboys playing a student named Brandon and appeared as Kevin in the 18 short films.
-In 2010, he appeared in Jack's Family Adventure as Derek Vickery, in Bereavement as William, had a recurring role in Warehouse 13 as Todd, Triple Dog as Todd Spalding and in Detroit 1-8-7 as Trevor Elkin.
+He appeared in Lie To Mes pilot episode playing a boy named Dan; he appeared in Castle's episode "Hedge Fund Homeboys" playing a student named Brandon and appeared as Kevin in the 18 short films.
+In 2010, he appeared in Jack's Family Adventure as Derek Vickery, in Bereavement as William; he also had recurring roles in Warehouse 13 as Todd, Triple Dog as Todd Spalding and in Detroit 1-8-7 as Trevor Elkin.